A survey on multi-player bandits: Motivation for cognitive radio networks We are grateful to Christophe Moy for his precious feedback on the application of multiplayer bandits to cognitive radio networks.

 The most challenging approach to cognitive radio is \textbf{Opportunistic Spectrum Access} (OSA).
 Consider a spectrum partitioned into licensed bands.
 For each band, some designated Primary User (PUs), who pays a license, is given preferential access.
 In practice, many of these bands remain largely unused by PUs.
 OSA then aims at maximizing the spectrum usage by giving Secondary Users (SUs) the possibility to access channels left free by the PUs.
 Assuming the SUs are equipped with a \textit{spectrum sensing} capacity, they can first sense the presence of a PU on a channel to give priority to PUs.
 If no PU is using the channel, SUs can transmit on this channel.
 Such devices yet have limited capabilities; especially, they proceed in a decentralized network and cannot sense different channels simultaneously.
 This last restriction justifies the bandit feedback assumed in formal models.

-When considering \textbf{Internet of Things} (IoT) networks, the devices have even lower power capabilities and there is no more licensed band.
+However, the previous sensing procedure is not perfect in practice: SUs might wrongly detect the absence of a PU on a channel, \eg because of the hidden node problem \citep{sahai2004some}.
+Moreover, for other applications such as \textbf{Internet of Things} (IoT) networks, the devices have even lower power capabilities and there is no more licensed band.
 As a consequence, all devices behave as SUs (no PU) and do not require to, or cannot, sense the presence of another user before transmitting.
-These devices can still perform some form of learning as they determine afterward whether their transmission was successful.
-As a consequence, models for OSA and IoT share strong similarities, as shown in \cref{sec:model}.
+These devices can still perform some form of learning: if the base station sends back downlink messages, the devices can determine afterward whether their transmission was successful, \ie whether they received an \textit{acknowledgement}.
+As a consequence, similar learning models can be used for many different communication networks, and only differ from minor assumptions such as the received feedback (see \cref{sec:model}).

+Depending on the application, the user can also choose dynamically other transmission parameters, to maximise its throughput.
+For example in the case of Wi-Fi networks, the user can choose the transmission mode and rate \citep{combes2014dynamic}.

-Using a Multi-Armed bandits model for cognitive radios was first suggested by \citet{jouini2009,jouini2010,liu2008}.
-In these first attempts in formalizing the problem, a single SU (player) repeatedly chooses among a choice of $K$ channels (arms) for transmission.
+Using a Multi-Armed bandits model to improve spectrum exploitation for cognitive radios was first suggested by \citet{jouini2009,jouini2010,liu2008}.
+In these first attempts in formalizing the problem, a single SU (player) repeatedly chooses among a choice of $K$ arms (\ie channels or any tunable transmission parameter) for transmission.
 The success of transmission is a random variable $X_k(t) \in \{0, 1 \}$, where the sequence $(X_k(t))_{t}$ can be \iid (stochastic model) or a Markov chain for instance.
-A successful transmission corresponds to $X_k = 1$, against $X_k=0$ if transmission failed, \eg the channel was occupied by a PU.
+In particular the Gilbert-Elliot model, with two states, is often considered as a good approximation of PUs activity \citep{tekin2011online}.
+A successful transmission corresponds then to $X_k = 1$, against $X_k=0$ if transmission failed, \eg the channel was occupied by a PU.
 The goal of the SU is then to maximize its number of transmitted messages, or in bandit terms, to minimize its regret.
-In real networks, devices observe whether their message is successfully transmitted using \textit{acknowledgement} messages, but this aspect is disregarded here for the sake of simplicity.
+In real networks, devices observe whether their message is successfully transmitted using acknowledgement messages, but this aspect is disregarded here for the sake of simplicity.

-Shortly after, \citet{liu2010} extended this model to multiple SUs, taking into account the interaction between SUs in cognitive radio networks.
+Shortly after, \citet{liu2010} extended this model to multiple users, taking into account the interaction between SUs in communication networks.
 The problem becomes more intricate as SUs interfere when transmitting on the same channel.
-The event of multiple SUs simultaneously using the same channel is called a \textit{collision} in the bandits literature.
+The event of multiple SUs simultaneously using the same channel is called a \textit{collision} in the literature.